-New startups come up with more innovative and unique use cases exploring new horizons, making the cloud a much wider and more versatile infrastructure, with growing innovation boosted by a breakneck cloud competition.
+New startups come up with more innovative and unique use cases exploring new horizons, making the Cloud a much broader and more versatile infrastructure, with growing innovation boosted by a breakneck cloud competition.
 Everyone tries their best to mark this fast-paced market.
-Future is the cloud, and all these groundbreaking start-ups’ journey will be exciting.
+Future is the Cloud, and all these groundbreaking startups’ journey will be exciting.

 CrowdStrike’s Falcon platform features 100% native cloud architecture integrated into the security industry, 24/7 managed hunting capabilities, and in-house intelligence and response teams.
-The unique CrowdStrike Threat Graph analyzes data from trillions of endpoint events across a global crowdsource community to enable attack detection and prevention based on patented pattern detection technology.
+The unique CrowdStrike Threat Graph analyzes data from trillions of endpoint events across a global crowdsourcing community to enable attack detection and prevention based on patented pattern detection technology.

 Cloudflare uses edge computing to help load and protect customers from traffic problems and threats faster.
 It’s a broker between client and hosting server.
 It makes mirrors or cached versions with reverse proxy on its own server to ensure faster loading times and better performance by eliminating latency.
 It stores customer websites and static resources with 155 datacenters worldwide and provides users with copies from the nearest data center.
 And it helps filter traffic, spam, and bot attacks by sitting between client and server.
 Cloudflare also provides customers with firewall and email obstruction.

 Confluent was founded by the team behind Apache Kafka, based on the same technology as the trend towards streaming analytics.
 Confluent Cloud, an easy-to-deploy Kafka SaaS version, is its solutions.
 Airbnb, Netflix, Goldman Sachs, LinkedIn, Microsoft, and Target are Confluent’s customers.